-Though system renders temporal resolution required for monitoring phase separation in live cells, it lacks spatial resolution at the cellular and subcellular level.
-Thanks to the modular design of dimerizers, able to make light-sensitive dimerizers by attaching a photocage to TMP, making the linker photosensitive or both12, 32, 35.
-By simply switching dimerizers within the same engineered cell background for different applications, can achieve high spatial and temporal control of the dimerization, reversal of dimerization, or both with light.
-We envision with those light-sensitive dimerizers, will be able to control phase separation with high spatial and temporal precision.
-Compared to the available optogenetic tools to control phase separation through light sensitive proteins36, 37, a disadvantage of chemical dimerization system is that can only reverse phase separation once.
-However, system can maintain sustained recruitment and thus phase separation without light, which makes it more suitable for long term live imaging applications such as to follow droplet growth or cellular consequences of phase separation.
-Meanwhile, the ability to treat a population of cells without light makes it convenient for biochemical assays such as those needed to determine condensate composition or changes in genome organization.
+Though this chemical dimerization system renders temporal resolution required for monitoring phase separation in live cells, it lacks spatial resolution at the cellular and subcellular level.
+Thanks to the modular design of the dimerizers, it is possible to make light-sensitive dimerizers by attaching a photocage to TMP, making the linker photosensitive or both12, 32, 35.
+By simply switching dimerizers within the same engineered cell background for different applications, high spatial and temporal control of the dimerization, reversal of dimerization, or both with light can be achieved.
+We envision with those light-sensitive dimerizers, it will be able to control phase separation with high spatial and temporal precision.
+Compared to the available optogenetic tools to control phase separation through light sensitive proteins36, 37, a disadvantage of the chemical dimerization system is that it can only reverse phase separation once.
+However, this system can maintain sustained recruitment and thus phase separation without light, which makes it more suitable for long term live imaging applications such as to follow droplet growth or cellular consequences of phase separation.
+In addition, the ability to treat a population of cells without light makes it convenient for biochemical assays such as those needed to determine condensate composition or changes in genome organization.

-method can be easily adapted to induce condensates at other locations on the genome.
+This method can be easily adapted to induce condensates at other locations on the genome.
 One can simply identify a protein that binds to the genomic location of interest and fuse it to Halo to use it as an anchor (Figure 1B).
 Alternatively, one can combine this with CRISPR and fuse dCas9 to Halo and use guide RNAs to anchor Halo to the genomic loci of interest38.
 In addition, one can anchor Halo to an ectopic DNA array (e.g. LacO) integrated into the genome by fusing Halo to the targeting protein (e.g. LacI).
 One can then use a bottom-up approach to assess the ability of a protein to phase separate locally on chromatin, how its phase separation ability is affected by protein truncations, mutations or post-translational modifications, or how the condensate affects local functions such as chromatin modification, replication or transcription.
-To summarize, system can be used to induce a wide range of condensates on various chromatin locations and is particularly suitable for investigating how the material properties and chemical composition of chromatin-associated condensates contribute to chromatin functions by combining long-term live imaging with biochemical assays.
+To summarize, this chemical dimerization system can be used to induce a wide range of condensates on various chromatin locations and is particularly suitable for investigating how the material properties and chemical composition of chromatin-associated condensates contribute to chromatin functions by combining long-term live imaging with biochemical assays.

 ACKNOWLEDGEMENTS:

 This work was supported by US National Institutes of Health (1K22CA23763201 to H.Z., GM118510 to D.M.C.) and Charles E. Kaufman foundation to H.Z..
+The authors thank Jason Tones for helping proofread the manuscript.

 DISCLOSURES: